ihor/SupervisorXMLRPC/index.md

 Supervisor
 ==========

-PHP XML RPC Client for Supervisor (http://supervisord.org)
+PHP XML RPC Client for [Supervisor](http://supervisord.org)

 Installation
 ------------
 Define the following requirement in your composer.json file:
 ```
 "require": {
-    "ihor/supervisor-xml-rpc": "0.1.x-alpha"
+    "ihor/supervisor-xml-rpc": "0.1.x-dev"
 }
 ```

 It also requires [PHP XML-RPC extension](http://php.net/manual/en/book.xmlrpc.php).
-The version is marked as alpha because I haven't heard any feedback from other users.
+The version is marked as dev because I haven't heard any feedback from other users.

 Usage
 -----